Sintattica/atk/README.md

 ### 9.2
 We are actively working on this version as we use it on production.
 The latest release is fixed on v9.2.1.
 Feel free to test it and report any bugs.
-For the latest developments (we do the best but there's no absolute guarantee of bug free code) you can use v9.2-dev where you can find our latest pushes.
+For the latest developments (we'll do our best but there's no absolute guarantee of bug free code) you can use v9.2-dev where you can find our latest pushes.

 ### 10.0